rogelioprieto/linux-tips/_posts/2021-03-31-conda-see-packages-installed-in-a-environment.md

+---
+layout: post
-# how to see which conda packages are installed in a environment
+title: how to see which conda packages are installed in a environment
+categories: conda bioinformatics
+---

 ## Problem:
 You are using conda or minicoonda, you have created an environment and need to know which packages (names and versions) are installed.